 Identifying the first episode of mania or depression and receiving early treatment is essential to managing bipolar disorder.
 Usually the first recognized episode of the disorder is manic.
 Those who first seek treatment as a result of a depressed episode may continue to be treated for depression and ironically, treatment of depressed bipolar individuals with antidepressants can trigger a manic episode in some.
 Another reason why a proper diagnosis is incredibly important.

-Treatment for bipolar disorder most often consists of medication, particularly mood stabilizers such as lithium or divaproex sodium (Depakote).
+Treatment for bipolar disorder most often consists of medication, particularly mood stabilizers.
 Sometimes antidepressants are used in conjunction with mood stabilizers and some antipsychotic medications have been found to have mood-stabilizing properties as well.

 Therapy in conjunction with medication is recommended as people with bipolar disorder highly benefit from recognizing and dealing with their symptoms from a cognitive-behavioral perspective.